anudeepND/whitelist/README.md

 ### How do I determine an ad domain?

-***DNSthingy Assistant***
+***Adam:ONE Assistant (Previously known as DNSthingy***

-<a href="https://chrome.google.com/webstore/detail/dnsthingy-assistant/fdmpekabnlekabjlimjkfmdjajnddgpc">This browser extension</a> will list all of the domains that are queried when a web page is loaded.
+<a href="https://chrome.google.com/webstore/detail/adamone-assistant/fdmpekabnlekabjlimjkfmdjajnddgpc">This browser extension</a> will list all of the domains that are queried when a web page is loaded.
 You can often look at the list of domains and cherry pick the ones that appear to be ad-serving domains.

 <p align="center">
   <img width="600" height="500" src="https://raw.githubusercontent.com/anudeepND/blacklist/master/images/img1.jpeg">